Before becoming a driver, there are several requirements that must be met.

 3.9 A private hire licence is a badge of approval, it states the Local Authority feels the holder is fit and proper and suitable in every way.
 The standard of behaviour and level of trust expected should be demonstrated in the conduct of those licensed at all times.
 This includes when drivers are operating beyond the boundary of the licensing authority, where drivers are expected to co-operate with reasonable requests from compliance staff authorised in other areas.

 This condition empowers officers in other areas and where drivers are breaking the law then other licensing authorities can and do prosecute them.
-The Council also is piloting joint-authorisation of enforcement officers in Milton Keynes, with consideration given to expand thing across the country.
+The Council has also joint-authorised enforcement officers in:

 Checks for those applying to be a Private Hire Vehicle Operator include:

-- Information Commissioner’s Registration number, to prevent illegal use of personal data.
+- Information Commissioner’s Office Registration number, to prevent illegal use of personal data.

 - The business premises is in Wolverhampton, which must be accessible 24/7 by our officers.